buddhasystem/pc2s/server/documentation/about.md

 * **Global Tag**
-    * Serves as a handle for the entirety of the conditions and calibrations data created for a particular purpose, e.g. production for a particular time period or a specific Monte Carlo campaign
+    * Serves as a handle for the entirety of the conditions and calibrations data created for a particular purpose, e.g. production for a particular time period or a specific Monte Carlo campaign.
 * **Global Tag Map**
-    * A simple object which helps manage which types of data ("tags", see below) are included in a particular Global Tag.
+    * A simple object which helps manage which types of data (*"Tags"*, see below) are included in a particular Global Tag.
 * **Tag**
     * This object is used to denote a particular type of data (e.g. EMCal calibrations etc) and also specify